CodeMaster7000/System-Software-Scripts/README.md

 ## About

-A set of useful programs to retrieve your CPU's speed and temperature.
+A set of useful programs to retrieve your CPU's speed & temperature, and menory usage.
 Be careful not to overload it!

 ## Prerequisites